mruiz7797/double-seven-guitars/docs/testing.md

 }
 ```

-### Corners on boxes were appearing as an ellipse shape rather than quarter circles:
+### Corners on boxes appeared as an ellipse shape rather than quarter circles:

 Used [this](https://stackoverflow.com/questions/31617136/avoid-elliptical-shape-in-css-border-radius#:~:text=If%20the%20value%20exceeds%20half,pill%20shape%20on%20rectangular%20elements.&text=border%2Dradius%3A%2050%25%20will,your%20div%20is%20not%20square.) forum to gain better insight into border radius and changed my measures from relative (%) to absolute (px) and this resolved the issue.

 ### Bootstrap Navbar toggler wasn't closing when the burger icon was pushed

-After a lot of very close checking of my code, I found [this](https://www.youtube.com/watch?v=ulM3-nRABgk&ab_channel=ByteGrad) video which pointed me to look at the JS popper that I had put in separately to the other bootstrap links.
+After a lot of very close checking of my code, I found [this](https://www.youtube.com/watch?v=ulM3-nRABgk&ab_channel=ByteGrad) video which pointed me to look at the JS popper that I had put in separately to the other Bootstrap links.
 This extra popper was not needed and was causing this issue.
 Removing it solved the problem.

-### Changing the bootstrap version to ensure CSS validation
+### Changing the Bootstrap version to ensure CSS validation

-I left my CSS validation right until the end and then realised the latest version of bootstrap was not validating.
+I left my CSS validation right until the end and then realised the latest version of Bootstrap was not validating.
 I changed it to the newest version that would validate.
 This caused my "hamburger" dropdown icon to disappear.
 I fixed this by using a font awesome icon instead and styling it to look visually pleasing.
 Another issue that arose was that clicked links or ones that were hovered over were not appearing blue so I had to target the links correctly with the colour I wanted in my stylesheet.

 ### Git commit messages

-I wanted to use simple and consistent wording for my commit messages but initially used "build" for all the initial code that was "first time" code, however I realised this wasn't common usage.
+I wanted to use simple and consistent wording for my commit messages but initially used "build" for all the initial code that was "first-time" code, however, I realised this wasn't common usage.
 After doing some reading I decided on the following for all remaining commit messages.

 | Commit message | Meaning
 | --- |--- |